Nelbert442/dero-golang-pool/README.md

 ### Future Features
 * (FUTURE) PPLNS and potentially other pool schemes support
-* (FUTURE) Management functions/go files for modifying / reporting of payments etc.
+* (FUTURE) Management functions/go files for modifying/reporting of payments etc.
-* (FUTURE) More feature sets within the frontend such as admin page, individual miner pages etc.
+* (FUTURE) More feature sets within the frontend such as admin page, charts etc.

 ## Table of Contents
 1. [Requirements](#requirements)